How to Stop Procrastination |Best Tips|

 We’re used to thinking that procrastinators for example, are students who postpone a project preparation till the very last minute or people who surf the Internet for hours instead of working or people who start a cleaning instead of doing a more important task but procrastinators are also people who postpone an unpleasant phone call, or postpone making an appointment with a doctor, or people working 9 to 5 at a regular job and postponing starting a business they’ve been dreaming about for years.
 Yes, it turns out that diligent employees who show up on time and always meet deadlines at work are procrastinators too if their routine work is what they choose every single day instead of doing the most important things in their lives they never have the courage for.

 Lack of self-confidence

 Sometimes we just can’t feel confident because some task is new to us.
 This is a completely normal situation which doesn’t necessarily mean that you lack self-esteem.
-I explain the difference between confident people and unconfident people in detail here.
+The difference between confident people and unconfident people is explained in detail here.
 In this case, some people may want to postpone completing the task they don’t feel confident about.

 However, in other cases, low self-esteem is to blame for procrastination.
 In this case, an unconfident person has not only fear of trying something new but also fear of many other things which he or she may have done numerous times before.
-Here is my article on how to be more confident and succeed in life.
+Learn how to be more confident and succeed in life.

 Lack of self-confidence or low self-esteem may make some people fear failure or, on the opposite, fear success.